thegetty/artistryinbronze/content/vessels/28-fani.md

 ## Eastern Connections?

 *Crescent Pendant*.
 The crescent is an ancient Near Eastern and, later, Hellenistic motif.[^15] It is the acknowledged symbol of two main deities: the Graeco-Roman Selene/Luna and the Anatolian god Men.
 In addition to the obvious lunar symbolism, the crescent may also represent the sky, especially when associated with a circular motif, which can be interpreted as the sun.
-It can also be considered a fertility symbol,[^16] or the symbol of the Phoenician Goddess Caelestis.[^17]
+It can also be considered a fertility symbol[^16] or the symbol of the Phoenician goddess Caelestis.[^17]

 The crescent is attested in both the western and eastern parts of the Roman Empire.
-In Razgrad (Thrace), a female deity with possible connections to Atargatis or Dea Syria wears the lunar pendant.[^18] Examples have also been found in the Danube region dating to the second and third centuries AD,[^19] and in England in a second-century AD hoard.[^20] Further east, a goddess in Palmyra wears a prominent crescent;[^21] Nabatean deities and humans wear bead necklaces with lunar pendants;[^22] and crescents also feature on funerary stelae in South Syria.[^23] Crescents appear in the painted portraits of Roman Egypt, where the amulets have ball-shaped terminals like the one here.[^24]
+In Razgrad (Thrace), a female deity with possible connections to Atargatis or Dea Syria wears the lunar pendant.[^18] Examples have also been found in the Danube region dating to the second and third centuries AD,[^19] and in England in a second-century AD hoard.[^20] Farther east, a goddess in Palmyra wears a prominent crescent;[^21] Nabatean deities and humans wear bead necklaces with lunar pendants;[^22] and crescents also feature on funerary stelae in South Syria.[^23] Crescents appear in the painted portraits of Roman Egypt, where the amulets have ball-shaped terminals like the one here.[^24]

 In Lebanon, crescents with ball-shaped terminals have not yet been attested in jewelry, but some examples were discovered in a spring in the city of Baalbek/Heliopolis as votive standards.[^25] Children wearing torques with other amulets are known from the Beka’a plain.[^26]